Oscillon collapse to black holes: Models and Results

 \section{Models and Results}

 As detailed in Sec.~\ref{sec:Introduction}, we study the class of potentials described in Eq.~\eqref{eq:Potentials}.
-For each of the 3 values of the parameter $q$, we set the initial profile of the oscillon according to the procedure described in Sec.~\ref{sec:InitialConditions}, with 5 different values of the total mass $M$ (see Tab.~\ref{tab:1to1Relation}).
-For each of these values, we simulate the dynamics of the oscillon both including and excluding gravity, in the latter case, setting the gravitational constant $G = 0$, and fixing the background as Minkowski space.
+For each of the 3 values of the parameter $q$, we set the initial profile of the oscillon to the free-field, gravitationally supported solution, according to the procedure described in Sec.~\ref{sec:InitialConditions}, with 5 different values of the total mass $M$ (see Tab.~\ref{tab:1to1Relation}).
+For each of these values, we simulate the subsequent dynamics once self-interactions are turned on, firstly including gravity and then removing gravitational support by setting the gravitational constant $G = 0$, and fixing the background as Minkowski space.
 We explore the differences in the evolution, noting whether the result is a collapse, dispersion, or meta-stability.
 We also explore 3 different energy scales for the self-interaction term $\Lambda/M_p = 0.1,~ 0.3,~ 1.0$.
-Above the upper limit of this range we find that the behaviour and solutions tend to that of the free field case.
+Above the upper limit of this range we find that the behaviour and solutions tend to that of the free-field case.
 Below the lower limit the impact of the potential on the gravitational field becomes negligible and the behaviour approaches that of a massless scalar field.
 For each choice of the parameter $q$ we display the resulting dynamics in a table, denoting by MS the cases that feature a meta-stable solution at the end of the simulation, by D the cases that disperse during the simulation and by C the cases that lead to a collapse, namely to black hole formation.
 Furthermore, we show the time evolution of the scalar field $\phi_0$ and of the conformal factor $\chi$ at the centre of the oscillon for several interesting cases.